 quiet of evenings on the stoep around a braai fire was matchless.
 A dog at the feet would have made it heaven.
 The second time, a group of us were in the Guest House up near the Visitor’s Centre,

 on the crest of a rise with a sweeping view of the wild landscape.
 On a more recent visit, we stopped for lunch at the old stone restaurant and to visit the carefully curated and designed new Heritage Centre, a combination of three buildings telling the San story.
 At the entrance and in the restaurant gardens were small watering holes with a tiny tap and a dog statue indicating where to

 slake your pet’s thirst.
 So like all other creatures at this soul- and spirit-restoring centre, the name of which means ‘water pan’ in the extinct |Xam language, your Rover is also welcome.
 Provided,

 of course, that he/she is well behaved and on leash if you go walking on the indigenous plant trails, as there are plenty of other animals – eland, springbok, zebra, blue wildebeest, ostrich – on the

 property.
 Activities here include e-biking, and one of the twice-daily guided tours that give you an insight into the life, culture, heritage, knowledge and skills of the San people.
 There’s also a five-tent Bush Camp for the more adventurous.

 Words Nancy Richards

-The SA Pet-friendly Directory is an invaluable guide to pet-friendly venues.
+The South African Pet-friendly Directory is an invaluable guide to pet-friendly venues.
 Accommodation, as well as places such as cafés, pubs, markets, malls and hiking trails are included.
 The directory also supplies a wealth of info about services such as doggie daycare and training, kennels and catteries, vets and groomers, even pet-friendly car hire.